 There are some things you can do to get it flat that really work and if your situation is very bad they will at least work to minimize it greatly.
 The key is to be determined and consistent.

 ***By the way, I just wrote a post on C-Section recovery that you should read too because your recovery period has a lot to do with how things turn out in the long run.
 You can see it here.

 So let’s talk about what really helps and make sure you read all the way to the bottom because I have some unconventional little-known advice that really works!

 By the way, this post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
-This helps me keep my blog up and running and I only list products that I have and have used myself.
-Thank you for your support!

 How To Get Rid Of Your C-Section Tummy Pooch

 Let’s start with the most obvious and then I’ll get to the good stuff.

 Many mamas want to jump right into exercise to get that ball rolling but you have to wait until you are truly and completely healed.
 Your scar may be looking great but you have to remember that all the tissue underneath has to heal too and your body has a lot of work to do.